jacobp100/jacob-does-code/README.md

 - No more \_includes hacks
 - Granular control of how assets get used - including inlining critical CSS/JS if required

 It's not perfect, but it's good enough for this site.
-Mostly, this is the issues that just need time investment to fix.
+Mostly, these are the issues that just need time investment to fix.

-Rendering React components can be a bit flaky.
-This is because I can't find a markdown parser that works properly with these, so there's regexp applied on top to fix some quirks (and make more quicks in the process).

-Each page is rendered synchronously, and asset optimisation does the same.
-It's not yet possible to optimise multiple assets at the same time because react-dom/server doesn't support suspense yet.
-When it does, I'd expect a decent build perf win if this gets fixed.
-Also because of this, I've tended to prefer build tools that are synchronous to the best tools available.

 JS and CSS assets don't have "proper" bundlers - there's only ways to transform urls to point to the correct assets - not embed assets within them.
 CSS uses the url syntax.
 JS works out-of-the-box for import declarations and expressions, and needs you to use `require.resolve` for urls not part of import statements or expressions.
 Given enough time, `@import` in CSS and `import` declarations in JS would bundle the resources, and `url` functions and `import` expressions (or `require.resolve` calls) would map to asset references.